 - When: Daily, 6 a.m. to sunset

 - Admission: The Daily-Use Permit is $3 per person with those under 16 or over 65, free.
 Pay at the area’s entrance fee kiosk by placing cash or check (no credit cards) in the envelope provided and depositing it in the fee station.
 Display the hang-tag on your vehicle or carry it if you are hiking, biking or horseback riding.

 - More Information: 407-568-5893

 It’s not particularly inviting but the Christmas Cemetery, visible from North Fort Christmas Road, is the final resting place of famed western sculptor James Hughlette “Tex” Wheeler.

-According to the Seabiscuit Heritage Foundation, he cast two bronze statues from Seabiscuit in 1940-41 while the horseracing legend was still alive.
+According to the Seabiscuit Heritage Foundation, Wheeler cast two bronze statues from Seabiscuit in 1940-41 while the horse-racing legend was still alive.

 About a decade ago, the Howard family who owned the horse, donated one of the sculptures to the National Museum of Racing and Hall of Fame in Saratoga Springs, New York.

-In February, 1941, Seabiscuit himself helped unveil the second statue at Santa Anita Park in Arcadia, Calif., where it remains in the garden paddock area.
+In Februar, 1941, Seabiscuit himself helped unveil the second statue at Santa Anita Park in Arcadia, Calif., where it remains in the garden paddock area.